 If you have 100 people who visit your online shop, and 15 of them decide to buy an item, then you have a conversion rate of 15%.
 It’s that simple.

-In this case every single visitor, who actually land on the checkout page and buy the item they’ve put in the bag counts as a conversion.
+In this case, every single visitor, who actually lands on the checkout page and buys the item they’ve put in the bag counts as a conversion.
 If you look at the chart below you can see what I meant above when I wrote: “there is no magic formula”.
-This number can depend on many factors, such as the industry you’re doing business in, demographics, etc. According to statista, US citizens left 40% of the shopping carts abandoned filled with clothing, while this value was only 4% in the case of food products in the year 2018.
+This number can depend on many factors, such as the industry you’re doing business in, demographics, etc. According to Statista, US citizens left 40% of the shopping carts abandoned filled with clothing, while this value was only 4% in the case of food products in the year 2018.
 You don’t have influence over these, however, you can still do a lot in order to reduce the abandonment rate on your checkout page.

-Improving the conversion rate means to persuade more people to complete their purchase.
+Improving the conversion rate means persuading more people to complete their purchase.
 One thing you know for sure: You don’t want them to leave, especially not on the checkout page.
 So why don’t you ask yourself: Why do people leave a purchase hanging?